 - Upscale bars: The dark mode display and recipe display features make Upserve an excellent bar POS for craft cocktail bars with extensive menus of esoteric drinks and low light.

-- Restaurants and cafes focusing on CRM: Marketing and customer tracking functions are included in Upserve’s baseline POS.
-Along with restaurant features that works well for managing coffee shops, Upserve earned a score of 4.2 out of 5, making it one of our top recommendations for cafe POS systems.
+- Restaurants and cafes focusing on CRM: Marketing and customer tracking functions are included in Upserve’s baseline POS, along with restaurant features that work well for managing coffee shops.
+Upserve is one of our top recommendations for cafe POS systems.

 When Upserve Would Not Be a Good Fit